ishaansathaye/ishaansathaye/README.md

 - 👋 Hi, I’m @ishaansathaye
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Machine Learning
+- I am currently learning Machine Learning
 - I’m looking to collaborate on
 - How to reach me @ishaansathaye